 - vi.
 Except in the event of fraud or abuse, the MCOP is prohibited from recovering back or adjusting any payments beyond two years from the date of payment of the claim due to the MCOP member's retroactive termination of coverage from the MCOP, unless the MCOP is required to do so by CMS, ODM, or applicable state or federal law and regulation. - vii.
 Claims Payment Systemic Errors (CPSEs).
-For the purpose of this appendix, a CPSE is defined as the MCOP's claims adjudication, either electronic or manual, incorrectly underpaying, overpaying, or denying claims that impact five or more providers.
-ODM reserves the right to request and receive additional information for ODM to classify an issue as a CPSE. - 1.
-The MCOP shall have policies and procedures implemented to identify, communicate, and correct CPSEs. - 2.
-The MCOP shall submit the CPSEs to ODM based on the ODM calendar of submissions schedule. - 3.
-The MCOP shall follow all CPSE template instructions and guidelines. - 4.
-The MCOP shall inform ODM monthly of the status of CPSEs as follows: - The detailed description and scope of any identified CPSEs including potential CPSEs; - b.
+For the purpose of this appendix, a CPSE is defined as the MCOP's claims adjudication, including claims adjudication by a contracted vendor, either electronic or manual, incorrectly underpaying, overpaying, or denying claims that impact, or has the potential to impact, five or more providers.
+ODM reserves the right to request and receive additional information for ODM to classify an issue as a CPSE. - a.
+The MCOP shall submit the CPSE report and all communications to MedicaidCPSE@medicaid.ohio.gov, unless otherwise directed by ODM, based on the ODM calendar of submissions schedule.
+A late or incomplete submission is subject to sanctions in accordance with Non-Compliance with CPSEs in Appendix N. - b.
+The MCOP shall follow all instructions as directed by ODM, including the CPSE reporting template instructions and guidelines. - c.
+The MCOP shall inform ODM of the status of all active CPSEs on the monthly report by including the following: - a.
+A detailed description and scope of all active CPSEs; ; - b.
 The date the CPSE was first identified; - c.
-The type of providers impacted; - d.
+The type(s) of all providers impacted; - d.
 The number of providers impacted; - e.
-The date(s) and method(s) of provider notification of the CPSE;
+The date(s) and method(s) of all provider notifications ; - f.
+The timeline for fixing the CPSE; - g.
+The date(s) or date span(s) for all claim adjustment projects or notifications of claim overpayments, if applicable. - 4.
+The MCOP shall report all CPSEs on a monthly CPSE report housed on the MCP's Ohio Medicaid website.